In Colorado there is a system of services available to

 children & adults who meet the definition of intellectual/developmental disability.

-HEALTH FIRST COLORADO (COLORADO'S MEDICAID PROGRAM)
+HEALTH FIRST COLORADO (CO'S MEDICAID PROGRAM)

 Health First Colorado (Colorado’s Medicaid Program):

 Colorado's Medicaid Program is a public health assistance program for Coloradans who qualify.
 Children, pregnant women, parents and caregivers, people with developmental, intellectual, and physical disabilities and adults can all potentially qualify.
 Note: When you apply for Health First Colorado, you are applying for both Health First Colorado and Child Health Plan Plus (CHP+).
 You do not need to turn in more than one application for you or your family.
 Who qualifies?

 Children ages 0-18 whose income meets eligibility requirements

 Parents and caregiver relatives (applicant must have a dependent child) whose income meets eligibility requirements

 Adults without dependent children whose income meets eligibility requirements

 Every school district or Board of Cooperative Educational Services (BOCES) has professionals trained to evaluate young children’s development including cognitive functioning, motor skills, hearing and vision, speech and language and social emotional development.
 This service is referred to as Child Find.